Information and Computer Sciences (ICS)

-ICS 641 Theory of Computation (3) Advanced topics in formal languages, automata, computability, computational complexity.
-Pre: consent.
+ICS 641 Advanced Theory of Computation (3) Advanced topics in formal languages, automata, computability, computational complexity.
+Pre: 441 or consent.

 ICS 651 Computer Networks (3) Elementary principles of modern computer networking.
 Detailed coverage of overall architecture and the physical, data link, and network layers, with emphasis on the network layer.
 Pre: 451.

-ICS 661 Artificial Intelligence II (3) Current issues in artificial intelligence, including expert systems, knowledge representation, logic programming, learning, natural language processing.
-Pre: 461.
+ICS 661 Advanced Artificial Intelligence (3) Current issues in artificial intelligence, including expert systems, knowledge representation, logic programming, learning, natural language processing.
+Pre: 461 or consent.